tableau/extensions-api/docs/trex_getstarted.md

 ## What's next?

 * Start developing your extension by modifying an existing sample.
 See [samples (GitHub)](https://github.com/tableau/extensions-api/tree/master/Samples/).
-Create a copy of the sample directories.
+If you cloned or downloaded the repository, create a copy of the Samples directory.
 For example, if you make the copy in `\extensions-api\` directory, and call it `MySamples`, you just need to modify the URL in the `.trex` files so that you host the extensions using the same web server you created with `npm start` command.

 * Follow the [Tutorial (GitHub)](https://github.com/tableau/extensions-api/tree/master/Tutorial) and learn how to build a dashboard extension, step by step.
 If you downloaded or cloned the repository, look in the `Tutorial` folder on your computer.

-* For information about creating a simple "Hello World" Tableau extension, see [Creating a Tableau Extension]({{site.baseurl}}/docs/trex_create.html).
+* For information about creating a simple "Hello World" Tableau extension, see [Create a "Hello World" Dashboard Extension]({{site.baseurl}}/docs/trex_create.html).

 * To get familiar with the programming interface for the Extensions API, see the <a href="{{site.baseurl}}/docs/index.html" target="_blank">API Reference</a>.

-* For information about debugging your extension, see [Debugging Extensions in Tableau Desktop]({{site.baseurl}}/docs/trex_debugging.html).
+* For information about debugging your extension, see [Debug Extensions in Tableau Desktop]({{site.baseurl}}/docs/trex_debugging.html) and [Debug Extensions in Tableau Server and Tableau Online]({{site.baseurl}}/docs/trex_debug_server.html).